0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ::: tip Solution

-Check if the values entered in the UserData reached the instance itself.
+Check if the values entered in the UserData have reached the instance itself.

 ```
 sudo cat /var/lib/cloud/instance/user-data.txt